August 30, 2020

 One more thing.
 Whoever hears my Word.
 Note, Jesus doesn’t say “whoever reads my Word.”
 Faith comes by hearing.
 The two most fundamental faculties of perception are seeing and hearing.
 We tend to make much more of reading and thinking than we do about hearing and seeing.
 We are born seeing and hearing, not reading and thinking.

 Going forward I want to encourage us to speak the words of Jesus aloud so our ears can hear them.
 There’s something to that.
 I think it will lead to a new way of seeing.

-1. Where do you put more stock– seeing and hearing or reading and thinking?
+1. Do you tend to put more stock into seeing and hearing or reading and thinking?
 Do you see the difference?

 3. Has your concept of eternal life been more framed around something that happens after you die?
 Or is it a right now reality?